chettrick/discobsd/README.md

 with a focus on high portability to memory constrained devices without a memory management unit.

-The current and fifth official release of DiscoBSD is [DiscoBSD 2.4][1], released on February 11, 2025.
+The current and sixth official release of DiscoBSD is [DiscoBSD 2.5][1], released on August 11, 2025.

-The release of DiscoBSD 2.4 marks the 33rd anniversary of 2.11BSD.

 This microcontroller-focused operating system is an independent continuation of RetroBSD, a 2.11BSD-based OS targeting the MIPS-based PIC32MX7.